AlephNullSK/dnsgen/README.md

 * **Append word on every index** — On every subdomain level, append existing content with `WORD` and `WORD-`. `foo.example.com` -> `foostage.example.com`, `foo-stage.example.com`

-* **Replace word with word** — If word longer than 3 is found in existing subdomain, replace it with other words from the wordlist. *(If we have more words than one in our wordlist)*. `stage.foo.example.com` -> `otherword.foo.example.com`, `anotherword.foo.example.com`, `...`
+* **Replace the word with word** — If word longer than 3 is found in an existing subdomain, replace it with other words from the wordlist. *(If we have more words than one in our wordlist)*. `stage.foo.example.com` -> `otherword.foo.example.com`, `anotherword.foo.example.com`, `...`

 * **Extract custom words** — Extend the wordlist based on target's domain naming conventions.
-Such words are either whole subdomain levels, or `-` is used for split on some subdomain level.
+Such words are either whole subdomain levels, or `-` is used for a split on some subdomain level.
 For instance `mapp1-current.datastream.example.com` has `mapp1`, `current`, `datastream` words.
-To prevent the overflow, user defined *word length* is used for word extraction.
+To prevent the overflow, user-defined *word length* is used for word extraction.
 The default value is set to **6**.
 This means that only words strictly longer than **5** characters are included (from the previous example, `mapp1` does not satisfy this condition).

 ## Resources